You want smart political talk without the meltdowns?

 Van Jones, Chuck Schumer in a blast radius of a volcanic eruption of anger from Democrats.

-You know, the only one that I heard that made a little bit of sense was Kristen Cinema, who's no longer there, breathtakingly undemocratic, unloading on AOC and the rest of the Democratic Party.
+You know, the only one that I heard that made a little bit of sense was Kristen Sinema, who's no longer there, breathtakingly undemocratic, unloading on AOC and the rest of the Democratic Party.

-And uh anyway, Nancy Pelosi turning against Schumer.
+And anyway, Nancy Pelosi turning against Schumer.

-Now apparently they're not getting along.
+Now, apparently, they're not getting along.

 Pelosi calling on Democratic senators before the vote on Friday to defy Schumer.

-Uh and anyway, we'll see what happens.
+And anyway, we'll see what happens.

-Uh anyway, joining us now is Congressman Byron Donalds from My Free State of Florida.
+Anyway, joining us now is Congressman Byron Donalds from My Free State of Florida.

-Uh, how are you, sir?
+How are you, sir?

 I'm doing good, Sean.